Margaret Trautner

 I am a recipient of the Department of Energy Computational Science Graduate Fellowship.
 I received my SB degree from MIT in Mathematics with minors in computer science and mechanical engineering in 2020.

 Almost recent: Check out our arXiv preprint on learning homogenization in the presence of discontinuous PDE coefficients!
+This work will appear in SINUM.

 trautner (at) caltech (dot) edu